OSHA Respiratory Protection: What Employees Need to Do BEFORE Using a Respirator

 - How improper fit, usage, or maintenance can reduce your respirator's ability to protect you;

-- What the procedures are for maintenance and storage of the respirator; and
+- What the procedures are for maintenance and storage of the safety respirator; and

 - What the requirements are for federal OSHA's or your state OSHA's Respiratory Protection Standards.